OctopusDeploy/docs/docs/guides/user-role-&-teams-configurations/creating-teams-for-a-user-with-mixed-environment-privileges.md

 ![](/docs/images/3702814/3964933.png)

-When you are happy with these changes hit **Save** to make them effective.
+When you are happy with these changes hitÂ **Save** to make them effective.

 ## Creating The "*Prod Deployment Viewers*" Team